 What area does the Greater Sydney Aboriginal Tenants Advice and Advocacy Service cover?

 The whole of greater Sydney from Gosford to the Shire to Lithgow to Bowral – it’s a pretty big area!
 I went from working just in South Western Sydney to working in Greater Sydney where I have clients all over.
-At the moment I have clients in Redfern/Waterloo, Campbelltown and Blackheath.
+At the moment I am assisting tenants in Campbelltown, Tahmoor, Bankstown and St Marys.

 What is a success that you have had as a Tenant Advocate?

-I had one client who came to us because FACS housing were demanding access to her backyard to remove a tree that was sacred to her because her mother’s ashes were planted under the tree.
+One tenant came to us because DCJ Housing were demanding access to her backyard to remove a tree that was sacred to her because her mother’s ashes were planted under the tree.
 The tree was still living and just some of the branches needed trimming, but Housing wanted it cut down instead.
-Housing didn’t understand the cultural significance of the tree to the tenant so they took our client to the NSW Civil and Administrative Tribunal (NCAT) on the basis that they had a permit for the tree to be removed – without an inspection of the tree.
+Housing didn’t understand the cultural significance of the tree to the tenant so they took the tenant to the NSW Civil and Administrative Tribunal (NCAT) on the basis that they had a permit for the tree to be removed – without an inspection of the tree.

 We stepped in and corresponded with the local council.
 The day before the Tribunal hearing, the council sent a halt on the proceedings of the permit in order to do a more detailed inspection of the tree.
 We still attended the Tribunal hearing and it was agreed to adjourn for two weeks to allow the council to carry out their inspection.
 When it went back to hearing, Housing were still trying to insist on being able to remove the tree but the Tribunal Member encouraged them strongly to withdraw, given that the report from the council was recommending pruning only.
 Housing withdrew their application.